-Summertime Fun: Just Like in the Vanderbilts’ Day
+Summer Fun: Just Like in the Vanderbilts’ Day

-Here’s a look at a few of our favorite ways you can vacation like a Vanderbilt this summer by exploring our great outdoors at Biltmore.
+Whether it’s your first time visiting Biltmore or you’re an Annual Passholder planning a return, here’s a look at a few of our favorite ways you can vacation like a Vanderbilt this summer by exploring the great outdoors at Biltmore.

 A Grand Getaway for Summer Fun

-Cornelia Vanderbilt, the only child, born to George and Edith Vanderbilt, is the picture of relaxed elegance, enjoying the company of one of her St. Bernards on the Esplanade of Biltmore House.
-This is what her father, George Vanderbilt, intended when he chose the mountains of western North Carolina as the setting for his country estate in the late 1800s.
-He sought an antidote to the social pressures and hectic pace of New York City, and created a retreat where he, his family, and friends could relax and immerse themselves in the area’s natural beauty during the summer.
+When George Vanderbilt chose the mountains of western North Carolina as the setting for his country estate in the late 1800s, he sought an antidote to the social pressures and hectic pace of New York City.
+With Biltmore, he created a retreat where family and friends could relax and immerse themselves in the area’s natural beauty during the summer.

 The Vanderbilts offered tennis, croquet, archery, fishing, horseback riding, golf, swimming, “automobiling,” and lawn bowling in the formal gardens and landscaped grounds surrounding Biltmore House.